R25 e-Scholar Program

 About the Program

 This NIAID-funded program consists of two stages of dedicated training.
-The stage one program is a 6-week, full-time, in-person Summer Institute (“summer camp”) at the USC Columbia campus The Summer Camp will offer curriculum-based learning opportunities with experts in Professional Development, Big Data Analytics, Infectious Disease Epidemiology, Machine Learning, Public Health Research Design.
+“Stage One” of the program is a 6-week, full-time, in-person Summer Institute (“summer camp”) held on the USC Columbia campus.
+The Summer Camp offers curriculum-based learning opportunities with experts in Professional Development, Big Data Analytics, Infectious Disease Epidemiology, Machine Learning, and Public Health Research Design.
 The Summer Camp will also offer networking opportunities and extracurricular activities.

-At the end of summer camp, up to 50% of the students will be selected for further training in the “Stage Two” training program.
-During this stage, students will be matched with a mentoring team and work with established research scientists on Big Data related infectious disease research for the remaining of the academic year (9 months).
+At the end of summer camp, up to 50% of the students will be selected for further training in “Stage Two” of the training program.
+During this stage, students will be matched with a mentoring team and work with established research scientists on Big Data related infectious disease research for the remainder of the academic year (9 months).

-This two-stage program was designed to assist students in gaining research and professional development experience and develop confidence in pursuing a postgraduate program or career in Big Data-focused infectious disease research.
+This two-stage program was designed to help students gain research and professional development experience and develop confidence in pursuing a postgraduate program or career in Big Data-focused infectious disease research.

-Rising sophomores, juniors, and seniors from all academic disciplines with an expected graduation date after May 2026 are eligible to apply.
+Rising sophomores, juniors, and seniors from all academic disciplines with an expected graduation date after May 2026 are eligible to apply (i.e., you can not graduate during the program).
 Students must be enrolled in an accredited college/university in South Carolina.
 Students with an interest in data science for infectious disease research are encouraged to apply.

 Benefits of the Program: